** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 NumberField = a; //NumberField = [1, 2, 3]

-param1 is local variable of type array
+param1 is a local variable of type array.

 var a = [10, 20, 30, 40];